8fold/site-joshbruce.com/content-root/public/experiences/agile-software-development/the-game/content.md

 As an adult, I was introduced to things like speed limits, safety belts, and the bane of [Sarbanes-Oxley](https://en.wikipedia.org/wiki/Sarbanes–Oxley_Act).

 Eventually, the game got a bit boring.
-We started waiting for the "it" person to cross, waiting until they were halfway across, chose a different row of bars, and crossed.
+We started waiting for the "it" person to start crossing.
+When they were halfway across, we chose a different row of bars, and crossed.
+Some of us got good at turning around, but it was still mundane.

 One day, I tagged someone on the multi-tier platform side, jumped a couple of bars out, and skipped one bar at a time to get to the narrow platform on the other end.